Charmrun should test for SSH failures when node programs fail to launch

 echo hello.
 If that works, SSH is happy and the problem is in the script or executable; if it fails, then we can unambiguously report that the problem lies with SSH.

 #7 Updated by Evan Ramos about 1 year ago

 Would doing this imply that we create an SSH connection just to run `echo hello` or similar as a diagnostic, then disconnect, create a new one, and proceed as before?
 If so, this has the potential to double the time it takes to launch.
 If not, I don't immediately understand how we could achieve the separation of fault domains.

-#9 Updated by Evan Ramos 11 months ago
+#9 Updated by Evan Ramos about 1 year ago

 - Status changed from New to Feedback